conda-forge/python-duckdb-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `duckdb, python-duckdb` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `duckdb, duckdb-cli, python-duckdb` can be installed with `conda`:

 ```
-conda install duckdb python-duckdb
+conda install duckdb duckdb-cli python-duckdb
 ```

 or with `mamba`:

 ```
-mamba install duckdb python-duckdb
+mamba install duckdb duckdb-cli python-duckdb
 ```

 It is possible to list all of the versions of `duckdb` available on your platform with `conda`: